HyperCodec/cltemplate/README.md

 4. Share your template and the installation process via your preferred method.

 ### License
-This tool is licensed under `MIT` or `Apache 2.0`, whichever you decide to use.
+This tool is licensed under the `MIT` license.